risingwavelabs/risingwave-docs-legacy/docs/transform/emit-on-window-close.md

 In streaming systems, there are usually two kinds of triggering policy for window calculations:

-- **Emit on update**: calculates and emits partial window results even when the window has not closed yet.
+- **Emit immediately**: calculates and emits partial window results even when the window has not closed yet.
 - **Emit on window close**: generates a final result when the window closes and will no longer change.

 Taking the following query as an example,